SamuelTheophilus/DroneService/README.md

     - code: uppercase letters, underscores, dashes and spaces only
     - image: image of medication
     - serialNumber: serial number of the drone that is being loaded
   NB: this should be in a form.
-It will be parsed into a json input
+Form will parsed into a json input

   - responses: 201 , 500, 405
     - 201: success